-StoryFlow Editor is a visual node-based tool for designing branching narratives and dialogue systems for games.
-If you're building a narrative-heavy game and tired of juggling spreadsheets, docs, and text files, this is built for you.
-Export as HTML or JSON and use in Unity, Unreal Engine or Godot.
+StoryFlow Editor is a visual node-based tool for designing branching narratives and dialogue systems.
+If you're building a narrative-heavy game and tired of juggling spreadsheets, docs and text files, this is built for you.
+Export as HTML or JSON, with free plugins for Unreal Engine, Unity and Godot

 Sign in to add this item to your wishlist, follow it, or mark it as ignored